 You can see the live people counter on-screen by enabling the SpeakerTrack Diagnostics mode from the Touch 10 controller.
-Turn on selfview, and tap the contact information in the upper left corner of the Touch controller and open the Settings menu.
+Turn on selfview, and tap the device name or address at the top of the user interface and open the Settings menu.
 Tap Issues & diagnostics and switch on SpeakerTrack diagnostics.